pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 ### SQW

 The `SQW` object is the providing the public API to data.
-Data manipulations are performed on the `PixelBlock` and `Image` is recalculated.
+Data manipulations are performed on the `PixelData` and `Image` is recalculated.

 This class includes the full experiment data including the raw pixel data and details of the instrument and detectors.

 ![SQW Class Overview](../diagrams/sqw.png)

-### aDND, DnD
+### DnDBase, DnD

 The `DnD` object is a "cut-down SQW" object containing only `Image` data.

-This exists in n-dimensional forms, with each class extending an abstract base class The `PixelBlock`,  `IX_Instr`and `IX_DetectorArray` information is NOT included, and any data manipulation operations are performed directly on the `Image` data.
+This exists in n-dimensional forms, with each class extending an abstract base class.
+The `PixelData`, `IX_Instr`and `IX_DetectorArray` information is NOT included, and any data manipulation operations are performed directly on the `Image` data.

-The `aDND` base class is an abstract class holding the common code, including the operation manager which is responsible for matching dimensions between the specific `DnD` objects before executing.
+The `DnDBase` base class is an abstract class holding the common code, including the operation manager which is responsible for matching dimensions between the specific `DnD` objects before executing.

 ![DND Class Overview](../diagrams/dnd.png)

 ### Main Header